george-mountain/full-stack-recommendation-system/README.md

 - Admin interface for content management
 - Scheduled model retraining with Celery

-The system provides personalized movie recommendations based on user ratings and behavior.
+The system provides personalized movie recommendations based on user ratings and behavior with the help of machine learning model.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>